TheSoftNode/alx-low_level_programming/0x02-functions_nested_loops/README.md

 8. 7-print_last_digit.c: A function that prints the last digit of a number.

 9. 8-24_hours.c: A function that prints every minute of the day of Jack Bauer, starting from 00:00 to 23:59.

+10. 9-times_table.c: A  function that prints the 9 times table, starting with 0.